 How to Get Around Cat Ba

 There are several places in Cat Ba Town which are renting motorbikes to foreigners for a very reasonable daily rate.
-This is definitely the best way to commute around the island with the roads being very well kept and relatively new.
 You can rent an automatic motorbike in Cat Ba for roughly 100,00 VND per day which translates to roughly 4,50 USD.
 Some of the roads in Cat Ba can be quite steep so make sure you rent a bike with a good engine (145 cc will do) that will for sure be able to take you up.